Careers in Banking

 Customers nowadays demand anytime anywhere payments, which are cheaper as well as quicker without compromising on their financial security, which has been a major concern post the crisis.
 Payments form a major percentage of a bank’s revenue; hence even banks find it easier to manage payments through an enterprise-level rather than managing through multiple payment engines.
 It results in being more manageable and efficient for the banks, alongside providing them with better business opportunities and enhancing the customer experience accompanied by risk reduction for the end consumer.

 The banking industry is segmented into retail, corporate, and investment banking, along with asset and wealth management.
 In all these, the retail banking is expected to outshine owing, to the most essential and basic set of banking services it provides to the clients.
 Let’s understand the career prospects available in the retail banking space.

 Job Profiles in Retail Banking

-Tellers are generally the entry-level positions in a bank.
-They are the ones in direct contact with the customers tending to their requirements be it cash deposit, cashing checks or handling customer queries and service related issues.
+Tellers are generally entry-level positions in a bank.
+They are the ones in direct contact with the customers tending to their requirements be it cash deposit, cashing checks or handling customer queries and service-related issues.
 Teller jobs offer career progression in the form of head teller which is a supervisory role and requires training of the team and coaching them for operational transactions.
 You can also be promoted as the Branch Manager of the branch if you show promise.
 Tellers also play a major role in risk management by controlling any likely frauds.
 An average annual paycheck of a teller amounts to $28487.